 The year started with unusually cold weather, daytime temperatures hovering around 0C and a couple of light overnight snowfalls.
 I had a rare opportunity to spend a whole day birdwatching on a Saturday (the 3rd).
 The first bird that I saw was at the bottom of the back garden.
 I couldn't quite make out what it was until it flew up on to the fence as I came out to investigate and found a large female Sparrowhawk, which had been consuming its prey, a white feral dove!
 Unfortunately, my camera wasn't to hand and the Sparrowhawk flew off leaving behind the half-eaten bird and a pile of white feathers.
 The remainder of the dove was later consumed by a Magpie.
-I've seen Sparrowhawks before in the garden and I've also seen the remains of their prey, but never the two together.
+I've seen Sparrowhawks before in the garden and I've also seen the remains of their prey, but never before the two together.

 I spent the rest of the morning at Verulamium Park, St Albans.
 The park has got a deserved reputation for its Kingfishers, which give ridiculously close views as they fish from the River Ver, which runs down one side of the lake.
 Unfortunately for photographers the backgrounds are usually rather messy clusters of twigs and leaves, which also tend to catch the sun, making correct exposure virtually impossible.
 Nevertheless, I didn't look a gift horse in the mouth (images below).
 However, I missed out on the Yellow-browed Warbler and Mediterranean Gull that had also been seen in the park.